unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 It also comes with a powerful binding engine that reads the re-created model and updates the view accordingly.

-## MVUx building blocks
+## MVUX building blocks

-The most important components in an MVUx app is either a feed (`IFeed<T>`), which is used for read-only scenarios, or a state (`IState<T>`) which should be used when the user can apply changes to the data to be sent back to the model.
+The most important components in an MVUX app is either a feed (`IFeed<T>`), which is used for read-only scenarios, or a state (`IState<T>`) which should be used when the user can apply changes to the data to be sent back to the model.

 There is also a list flavor of the above components (`IListFeed<T>`/`IListState<T>` respectively).